apache/cloudstack-documentation/source/upgrading/upgrade/_customisation_warnings.rst

 Plugins
 #######

-If you have 3rd party plugins installed, you should back your plugins directories and the plugins.js file.
+If you have 3rd party plugins installed, you should backup your plugins directories and the plugins.js file.
 While the plugins directories *should* remain untouched, the plugins.js file is likely to be overwritten.